layoutBox/PinLayout/README.md

 * The view being layout hasn’t been added yet into a superview
 Example:
 `view.pin.width(100)`
-👉 Layout Warning: `width(100) The view must be added to a UIView before being layouted using this method`
+👉 Layout Warning: `width(100) won't be applied, the view must be added as a sub-view before being layouted using this method.`
 * A view is used as a reference, either directly or using its anchors or its edges, but hasn’t been added yet to a superview.
 Example:
 `view.pin.left(of: view2)`
-👉 Layout Warning: `left(of: view2) The view must be added to a UIView before being used as a reference.`
+👉 Layout Warning: `left(of: view2) won't be applied, the view must be added as a sub-view before being used as a reference.`
 * The width and the height must be non negative values.
 Example:
 `view.pin.width(-100)`